Welcome to Year 5

 Spellings will be assigned on Tuesdays and tested on Fridays.

 Your child’s reading book will be changed when they’ve read it.
 It is expected that children will read to an adult at least three times a week.
 The children will also have lots of opportunities to read and enjoy books throughout the week at school and reading is supported by daily reading sessions.
-Your child should read regularly at home, encourage them to explore all genres, this does not have to be your child’s school reading book.
+Your child should read regularly at home; this does not have to be your child’s school reading book and so do encourage them to explore all genres.

 If you require any further information, please do not hesitate to see me at school or contact the school office to arrange an appointment.